Surviving and Thriving During the Holiday Season: Tips for Patients & Caregivers

 Technically, medical professionals (nurses, doctors, social workers, etc) are not permitted to accept gifts from patients.
 But that doesn't mean you can't show your appreciation to the team that takes care of you!
 You can purchase lunch for the practice, bring in a snack, or send flowers!
 Write a personal note for the person who goes out of his or her way to make your treatment experience better.
 Those notes mean so much and really convey your gratitude and appreciation.

-What are some gift ideas for a relative undergoing cancer treatment?
+What are some gift ideas for someone undergoing cancer treatment?

 I’m too tired to shop for gifts-what can I do?